 While Filipinos grew up learning English formally in school, their introduction to the language already began at an earlier age.
-Children as young as two years old are taught to count “one, two, three…” — at the same time they’re learning to count in their native language.
+Children as young as two years old are taught to count “one, two, three…” — at the same time, they’re learning to count in their native language.

 Their exposure to English goes beyond textbook lessons, too.
 News reports and newspaper articles are delivered in English.
 Teachers speak a mix of English and the native language when communicating with students.
-Offices in the public and private sector use English in official documents and during events and meetings.
+Offices in the public and private sectors use English in official documents and during events and meetings.